adamlamee/CODINGinK12/index.md

 title: CODING in K12
 ---

 *May 3 & 4: I'm tinkering with the site layout and updating content.
-If something looks funny or you can't find what yo're looking for, drop an email to adamlamee@gmail.com.*
+If something looks funny or you can't find what you're looking for, drop an email to adamlamee@gmail.com.*
 *Thanks, Adam*

 Thanks for visiting the [CODINGinK12.org](http://www.CODINGinK12.org) project.
 The [teachers page](./teachers) has pedagogy and implementation guides to help you integrate coding into your class.
 Visit the [about page](./about) to learn about the team and why thing this is so important.